Sushmita01/Sushmita01/README.md

 ### Hi there 👋

 I am Sushmita!
-A Computer Science Graduate student at Arizona State University, with extensive expertise in analysis, design and development of highly reliable, available, and scalable software solutions, using the most up-to-date technologies available.
-I love solving real world problems with technology.
+A Computer Science Graduate student at Arizona State University, with expertise in analysis, design and development of highly reliable, available, and scalable software solutions.
+I love leveraging my knowledge to solve real world problems with technology.

 Most recently, I was working at Amazon, developing algorithms that keep its retail prices market competitive.
 Interested in building large-scale distributed systems and optimized algorithms.